highchair/artinruins-com/_property/wanskuck-mills.md

 ### Redevelopment

 The large complex of brick structures has been underutilized for some time.
 Business have come and gone in the spaces and some with questionable neighborhood contributions as one of our photos show.
 Still, other businesses were on the up and up and the space was plentiful and affordable.

 In August 2015 federal, state and city investigators discovered more than 1,400 marijuana plants growing in at least seven converted apartments.
 In 2017, the former owner of the complex was jailed for the cannibis and the body of a former nightclub owner was found during construction.
 The former owner had ties to organized crime and the body was later part of another open mob case.
 All in all, it was a grizzly end to his ownership of the complex.

 Since then, a new group has assumed ownership and is converting the 300,000sf building into mostly residential space.
 The one-story bump-out along Branch Avenue has been removed, new windows have been added throughout, and improvements have been made to landscaping and parking.
 The charming smaller buildings in front of the larger mill complex have also been cleaned, reinforced, and renovated.

 ### Current Events

 The mill is being renovated and converted into 225 apartment units — a mix of studios, 1- and 2-bedrooms.
 Spaces are available for rent now with more coming online in the spring of 2021.

 ### History

+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002_

+The structure that dominates this mill complex’s landscape is a five-story brick textile mill with a tall, square, central stair-and-freight that tapers to an octagonal opening lantern capped by a low, copper-clad, ogee dome.
+There was a four-story addition made to the west of the main building between 1874 and 1875.
+An office was added to the southwest part of the main building in the 1880s.
+This office was later supplanted by a two-story, brick, Romanesque office.
+North of the main building in the mill yard are numerous outbuildings including: blacksmith shops, picker, engine, and boiler houses, and a circular, brick gasometer).

+The Wanskuck Company was founded in 1862 by Jesse Metcalf, Henry J. Steere, and Stephen J. Olney to manufacture woolens and worsted clothes.
+This mill was built partly because of the scarcity of cotton cloth in the North during the Civil War.
+Because of the mills’ rapid success, expansions were made by Henry Steere on Wild Street in 1884 and on Douglas Avenue by the company in 1893.
+They were named Steere Mills and Geneva Mills.
+The company expanded its operations outside of Providence, building both Mohegan and Oakland Mills.

+Mill workers' housing was also constructed by the company to house its many employees.
+[A social hall (Wanskuck Hall)]({% link _property/wanskuck-hall.md %}) was also built on 754 Branch Avenue for the workers enjoyment.
+The Metcalf family eventually came to dominate the company.
+Like so many other mills the company closed during the 1950s (Woodward 1986:150; RlHPHC data sheets; National Register nomination).
+Now the buildings hold a number of manufacturing companies.

+***

 _From the National Register nomination form prepared in 1981_